Mandate Philosophy Ledger Evidence

 The governing principle is simple: no known failure mode should be left unaddressed.
 In practice, this means identifying every component with a documented service life or known degradation pattern and replacing it before any symptom appears.
 The coolant pipe uprate is one example.
 Brake fluid intervals, tyre age limits, and transmission service schedules are treated the same way.
 The result is a car that has never suffered a preventable mechanical event.
 Every intervention is documented here, with the rationale recorded alongside the date and mileage.
 The car should be in mechanically superior condition on the day it leaves this ownership as on the day it arrived.

-The March 2026 visit to Lister's Cambridge facility will provide factory-level inspection and documentation.
-This visit is part of the ongoing custody record and will be added to this site in full once it has taken place.
-Prior to that, all service work has been carried out through authorised Jaguar specialist facilities with full documentation retained.
+The March 2026 visit to Lister's Cambridge facility provided factory-level inspection: a full vehicle health check was carried out and passed.
+A further service and mechanical check, including a remap software update, was completed in May 2026 at 20,600 miles.
+All service work has been carried out through authorised Jaguar and Lister specialist facilities with full documentation retained.
 The photographic record maintained on this site constitutes the visual verification of the car's condition at each documented date.

 Caffeine & Machine is a car and culture destination with two venues in the English Midlands — The Hill and The Hut — which has established itself as one of the most respected informal gatherings for enthusiast vehicles in the country.
 It attracts a discerning audience: owners who care about the cars they bring, not simply how expensive they are.
 The Stealth's first public weekend used both venues deliberately.
 The environment tests how the car presents in the real world, in front of people who know what they are looking at.
 The photographs from that weekend are now part of the permanent record on this site.